ztao165/daily-commit-summarizer/README_en.md

 * OPENAI_API_KEY → Your OpenAI (or compatible LLM provider) API key.
 * OPENAI_BASE_URL → Your OpenAI (or compatible LLM provider) base URL.
 * LARK_WEBHOOK_URL → Feishu group Custom Bot Webhook URL.
-* REPO → Your GitHub repository name.
+* REPO_CLONE_TOKEN → GitHub Personal Access Token with read access to every repository listed in the matrix (needed for checkout).

-* REPO_CLONE_TOKEN → GitHub Personal Access Token with read access to the target repository (needed for checkout).
+List the repositories you want to summarize directly under `strategy.matrix.include` in the workflow (add or remove items as needed).

 > Tip: The script runs via `npx --yes tsx`, so you can drop `npm install` from the workflow to avoid legacy dependency build failures.
-Make sure the `working-directory` matches the `path` used in the “Checkout target repository” step (`target-repo` in the example).
+Make sure every `working-directory` matches the `path` declared for that repository in the matrix (e.g. `target-repo-one`).

 <br/>